brivera21/brivera21.github.io/research-lab.md

 *No prior research experience is necessary.* We value curiosity and a willingness to learn above all else.

 ### The Research Journey
-A single experiment spans approximately one year.
+A single experiment can span up to a year.
 As a lab member, you'll participate in every stage of the research process:

 **1. Literature Review & Journal Club** - Examine existing research through scientific papers and regular group discussions to develop critical evaluation skills.